Go back

 • or Federal Work Study Student Employee

-After the paperwork has been approved by Human Resources, an effective date of employment will be assigned and sent by email to the hiring manager and to the student employee.
+After the paperwork is approved by Human Resources, an effective date of employment will be assigned and emailed to the hiring manager and the student employee.
 The student may then begin working and reporting hours for the General Campus position.

 If you have a scholarship student that you wish to transfer to a General Campus position, complete a Student Employment Request Form.

 To complete the Student Employment Change Request Form, go to the Action Item field.
 Choose from the dropdown menu, “Change Existing Scholarship Assignment to General Campus”.
-Career Services will contact the student to inform them they need to attend an orientation session.
-HR will host the orientation session and will collect any required documentation from the student during this session.
+Career Success Services will contact the student to inform them that they need to attend an orientation session.
+HR will host the orientation session and collect any required documentation from the student during it.

-After the paperwork has been approved by Human Resources, an effective date of employment will be assigned and sent by email to the hiring manager and to the student employee.
+After the paperwork is approved by Human Resources, an effective date of employment will be assigned and emailed to the hiring manager and the student employee.
 The student may then begin work.
 It is IMPERATIVE THAT NO ONE BE ALLOWED TO BEGIN WORKING WITHOUT AUTHORIZATION FROM HR.

 Hourly Pay Rate Information

-• The hiring department may choose to use one (1) of four (4) generic job descriptions or may choose to develop one of their own.
+• The hiring department may use one (1) of four (4) generic job descriptions or develop one of its own.

-• Students may be paid more than $7.25/hour depending upon position classification.
+• Students may be paid more than $7.25/hour, depending on their position classification.

 • The maximum hourly pay rate is $16.89.